Finding a job is challenging in itself. Finding a job when you have a criminal record or a felony is even more difficult. But it’s not impossible.

 Labor, Construction & Skilled Trade Companies

-A lot of companies in these industries are known to hire qualified felons, and some are even owned by ex-felons.
-Between electricians, plumbers, carpenters, welders, woodworkers, construction sites, roofers, HVAC, and general labor needs, there are plenty of different opportunities to get a job.
+Between electricians, plumbers, carpenters, welders, woodworkers, construction sites, roofers, HVAC, and general labor needs, there are many different opportunities to get a job.
 Your charges may prevent you from working at the residential level, but there is a high demand for workers with commercial businesses.

 Although skilled trades jobs usually require training, the training programs are short and might even be paid.
 Certain occupations in the trades, however, are regulated and will require certification.
 You may need to start in a lower-skill role, such as installation, digging, cleaning equipment or worksites, moving materials, or assisting licensed journeymen.
 But it’s a great way to learn more about specific trades and gain the skills needed to move into better roles.